 Around 6 in 10 people suffer from SAD when light diminishes in the winter months, according to the Academy of Family Physicians.
 To counter it, experts suggest you take supplements of vitamin D (which exposure to the sun usually provides), get plenty of

-exercise, and even consider ‘light therapy’.
-There are speciality bulbs available to mimic the light of the sun for those suffering in the darker months.
+exercises, and even consider ‘light therapy’.
+There are specialty bulbs available to mimic the light of the sun for those suffering in the darker months.

 6. Keep drinking

 You’re likely to feel less thirsty in winter than in the summer months, but this can raise your risk of dehydration, making you more vulnerable to sickness and infection.
-Staying hydrated is always important, but especially so when infections and flu
+Staying hydrated is always important, but especially so when infections and flus are out in force.

-With all the germs flying around through winter it’s more important than ever to disinfect your hands regularly, as well other items you and other people are regularly in contact with, such as phones and keyboards.
-This can reduce the risk of nasty colds and flus spreading.
+With all the germs flying around through winter it’s more important than ever to disinfect your hands regularly, as well other items you and other people are regularly in contacts with, such as phones and keyboards.
+This can reduce the risk of nasty colds and flu spreading.

 8. Eat more fruit and veg